apigee/drupal7-drops/profiles/apigee/themes/bootstrap/starterkits/sass/README.md

 - [Overrides](#overrides)

 ## Prerequisites
-- Read the @link getting_started Getting Started @endlink documentation topic.
+- Read the @link getting_started Getting Started @endlink and @link subtheme Sub-theming @endlink documentation topics.
 - You must understand the basic concept of using the [Sass] CSS pre-processor.
 - You must use a **[local Sass compiler](https://www.google.com/search?q=sass+compiler)**.
 - You must use the [Bootstrap Framework Source Files] ending in the `.scss`